Mike-R-R/Snooker-Scoreboard/README.md

 ### How do I automatically run the scoreboard program when the Pi is powered on? ###

 1. Set up the Raspberry Pi to boot to desktop.
-Run the command 'sudo raspi-config' and under boot options choose either boot to desktop or boot to command line.
+Run the command `sudo raspi-config` and under boot options choose either boot to desktop or boot to command line.

-2. Open the .bashrc using the command 'sudo nano /home/pi/.bashrc'.
-At the bottom of this file add the command '(cd ~/Documents/Snooker-Scoreboard && make)'.
-Alternatively, you can use the -C option with make such as 'make run -C ~/Documents/Snooker-Scoreboard' if that is your preference.
+2. Open the .bashrc using the command `sudo nano /home/pi/.bashrc`.
+At the bottom of this file add the command `(cd ~/Documents/Snooker-Scoreboard && make)`.
+Alternatively, you can use the -C option with make such as `make run -C ~/Documents/Snooker-Scoreboard` if that is your preference.
 If you have your Snooker-Scoreboard repo in a different path you will need to modify the command with your path.
-In nano press 'ctrl+o' to save the file and 'ctrl+x' to exit back to the command line.
+In nano press `ctrl+o` to save the file and `ctrl+x` to exit back to the command line.

-3. Run the command 'sudo reboot' to reboot the Pi and verify that the scoreboard program runs upon boot.
+3. Run the command `sudo reboot` to reboot the Pi and verify that the scoreboard program runs upon boot.

 ### Scoreboard Controls ###